Azure/login/README.md

 - To login into one of the Azure Government clouds or Azure Stack, set the optional parameter `environment` with one of the supported values `AzureUSGovernment` or `AzureChinaCloud` or `AzureStack`.
 If this parameter is not specified, it takes the default value `AzureCloud` and connects to the Azure Public Cloud.
 Additionally the parameter `creds` takes the Azure service principal created in the particular cloud to connect (Refer to [this](#configure-a-service-principal-with-a-secret)  section below for details).

 - The Action supports two different ways of authentication with Azure.
 One using the Azure Service Principal with secrets.
-Other is to use Azure Service Principal with Federated Identity Credentials that use OpenID connect (OIDC) method of authentication.
+The other is OpenID connect (OIDC) method of authentication using Azure Service Principal with a Federated Identity Credential.
 - To login using Azure Service Principal with a secret, follow [this](#configure-a-service-principal-with-a-secret) guidance.
 - To login using **OpenID Connect (OIDC) based Federated Identity Credentials**,
    1. Follow [this](#configure-a-service-principal-with-a-federated-credential-to-use-oidc-based-authentication) guidance to create a Federated Credential associated with your AD App (Service Principal).
 This is needed to establish OIDC trust between GitHub deployment workflows and the specific Azure resources scoped by the service principal.